1coderookie/Kobra2ProInsights/docs/hardware/axes.md

 It's adviseable to swap out the rigid stock couplers and use flexible couplers instead.
 Those allow to compensate a minor misalignment of the z-axis lead screw setup.

-If you want to change the coupler, you'll need to get a coupler which suits 5mm on one side and 8mm on the other side as the motor shaft is 5mm and the rod is 8mm in diameter.
 Make sure you *don't* get a coupler which uses a grub/set screw that holds onto the shaft and rod itself, you need to get a coupler which uses some kind of a clamp mechanism as the stock one.
 The reason is simple: the motor shaft is round, it doesn't have a flat area where a grub screw needs to be screwn onto, same goes for the lead screw itself - so a clamping mechanism will just work better holding everything in place.
 Besides that, using a clamp mechanism makes sure that the shaft and the lead screw are as centered as possible in the coupler - when using a coupler which uses grub/set screws that tighten against the shaft and the rod, you'll most likely end up with a coupler being mounted slightly off-center.